Tree & Shrub Disease

 Some trees that are known for their colorful bark (e.g., Japanese Stewartia

-and River Birch, will lost much of that interesting color, which will turn somewhat
+and River Birch, will lose much of that interesting color, turning more drab.

 In mid to late summer, the stress on a tree can become so great that the tree